High Welfare Matching Markets via Descending Price: General Bids

 \begin{example}[Figure \ref{fig:non-truthful}] Consider the bipartite graph with three participants: $A$ and $B$ place bids on matching to $C$. $C$ has cost $c_{CA} = c_{CB} = 0$ for both matches, $A$ has value $v_{AC} = k+1$ and $B$ has value $v_{BC} = k$ for matching with $C$.
 In the truthful profile, $A$ is matched to $C$, and $B$ goes unmatched with welfare $0$.
 If $B$ deviates to the non-truthful strategy of bidding $b'_{BC} = k+2$, $B$ would be matched with $C$ and would receive utility $u_B(b_{-B}^*,a^*,b') = k - (k+2) + (k+2)/4 = k/4-3/2$.
 Thus, picking $k$ appropriately, $B$ can benefit arbitrarily by deviating from the truthful strategy.

 \end{example}

 \paragraph{Drawbacks of ex post stability.} If one can prove that a mechanism is ex post stable in equilibrium, that is an ideal result as a welfare guarantee immediately follows.
 However, without such a result, the value of ex post stability is questionable.
 Consider the following somewhat subtle point.
-Intuitively, it may seem reasonable to suppose that participants prefer stable strategy profiles as a sort of equilibrium refinement.
+Intuitively, it may seem reasonable to view stability as a sort of equilibrium refinement.
 In particular, if strategy profile $b$ is not approximately stable, then (one would think) there are two participants $i$ and $j$ who would prefer to jointly switch their strategies so as to match to each other.
 However, \emph{ex post} stability does not give this kind of guarantee.
 It can only tell $i$ and $j$ whether they are satisfied after the mechanism happens.
 To capture the above intuition, we turn to \emph{ex ante} stability.